sakisan28/rg351_synthmodule/README.md

 WIFI required.

-Put 1Synth folder to /roms/ports or /roms2/ports : ArkOS.
+Put 1Synth folder to /roms/tools or /roms/ports : ArkOS.
 Put 1Synth folder to /storage/roms/ports : ROCKNIX.

 **use**
 Connect MIDI Keyboard or Pad to Game OTG port.
+Option - Tools 'start_synth' or 'start_synth_ROCKNIX' to start.
+or
-Option - Filemanager - execute 'start_synth.sh' or 'start_synth_ROCKNIX.sh' to start.
+Option -FileManager - Execute 'start_synth.sh' or 'start_synth_ROCKNIX.sh' to start.
 You'll see application suddenly quit, but synth is resident on system.

+Option - Tools 'stop_synth' to stop.
+or
-Option - Filenamgaer - execute 'stop_synth.sh' to stop.
+Option - FileManager - Execute 'stop_synth.sh' to stop.

 Defaut soundfont file is /usr/share/sounds/sf3/default-GM.sf3
 If you have another file, you can rewrite path in start_synth.sh .